fleblay/42-Philosophers/README.md

 		Has only 1 fork, but needs 2 forks to eat (he will have to borrow one from either his left or right neighbor)
 	</li>
 	<li>
-		The philosophers will follow this routine :
+		A philosopher will follow this routine :
 		<ul>
 		<li>
 			Grab 2 forks and start to eat for a given amount of time : tte (time to eat)